PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent 641-line
+3. Audit the adjacent 359-line
-   `_optimize_sinet_deep_skip_concat_resize_affine_tail_chains` helper next.
+   `_optimize_sinet_deep_skip_pre_add_concat_prelu_fanout_chains` helper next.
-   Characterize its deep-skip source ownership, Resize branch, two Concat boundaries, affine constants, terminal fan-out, and graph-order constraints before choosing the smallest complete semantic transaction.
-Reuse the SiNet constant, metadata, and residual-prefix contracts only where the topology proves they are identical.
+   Characterize its existing canonical pre-ADD branch, Concat adapter, affine/PReLU constants, retained residual fan-out, and graph-order constraints before extracting a bounded owner.
+Reuse the late-residual inverse-adapter and grouped-constant contracts where they are semantically identical.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.